zapplyjobs/Internships-2026/README.md

-  # 🎓 New Grad Internship Opportunities 2026 by Zapply
+  # 🎓 Internship Opportunities 2026 by Zapply

-**🚀 Real-time internships and new grad roles from 163+ top companies like Google, Meta, Amazon, and Microsoft.
+**🚀 Real-time internships from 163+ top companies like Google, Meta, Amazon, and Microsoft.
 Updated every 10 minutes with 338+ fresh opportunities for CS students, recent graduates, and entry-level software engineers.**

-**🎯 Includes summer internships, fall co-ops, and new graduate programs from tech giants, unicorn startups, and fast-growing companies.**
+**🎯 Includes summer internships and fall co-ops from tech giants, unicorn startups, and fast-growing companies.**

 **🛠 Help us grow!
 Add new opportunities by submitting an issue!
 View CONTRIBUTING steps [here](CONTRIBUTING-GUIDE.md).**

 ---
 ## **Join Our Community**

-Connect with fellow students and new grads, get career advice, share internship experiences, and stay updated on the latest opportunities.
+Connect with fellow students, get career advice, share internship experiences, and stay updated on the latest opportunities.
 Join our community of CS students and recent graduates navigating their career journey together!

  <div align="center">